m0rt1c/servo-js-fuzz/README.md

 ### Finding crashes

-1. Run `./check_status.sh` script that will run `cargo afl whatsup` on all the targets
+1. Run `./check_status.sh | grep Crashes` script that will run `cargo afl whatsup` on all the targets
 1. If you see a crash you can find the file path with the following command

 ```bash